 One of my reading goals for this year is to step out of my box and read some books I normally wouldn't.
 There are SO many books I'm dying to read and not enough time in the day, so sometimes it's tough to make myself read a book not on my "to be read" list, but who knows what I'll discover if I just do it!
 Do you have any reading goals for 2018?

-OK, let’s finish up 2017 with the books I read in December!
-(Just an FYI that the links to all of the books in this post are affiliate links.
+OK, let's finish up 2017 with the books I read in December!
+(Just an FYI that the links to all of the books in this post are affiliate links meaning that at no extra cost to you, I will earn a commission if you click through and make a purchase.
 Thank you for supporting WANM!).

 Alternate Side by Anna Quindlen: As a longtime fan of Anna Quindlen, I was so excited to get an advanced copy of her new book from NetGalley.
 One of the things I really love about Quindlen is that while her books are usually about family (and mainly marriage) dynamics, they're all are so different and you never really know what you're going to get.
 Alternate Side is about a married couple living on a neighborhood street in the Upper East Side of Manhattan where people are paying good money to live and parking is at a premium.
 Everything begins to change after an incident occurs in the parking lot and nobody can seem to agree who was at fault.
 The book starts off slowly and I had a little trouble getting into it, but then I was suddenly hooked.
 Quindlen brings up some current day issues, but in a completely new context, also pulling it neighborhood dynamics.
 As usual, she explores marriage, this time examining how much can change over the years.
 This will definitely be another hit for Anna Quindlen!
 (I received the ARC of this book through NetGalley)